Blog > Diets

 Lentils

-Pro Tip: Use lentils in hearty stews or as a meat substitute.
+Cooking Tip: Use lentils in soups, stews, or as a base for veggie burgers or a meat substitute.

 Enjoy it in: CookUnity chef Emily Peck’s Moroccan Chickpea & Lentil Stew and BK Prime’s Scallion Butter Grilled Branzino.